How and why to Limit Patron Permissions

 However, it is possible to provide only basic circulation functions, i.e. the ability to check books in and out, which many libraries allow for interns or transition year students.

-Both of these patrons are in the Patron category.
+Both of these patrons are in the Staff category.

-One has access to search the catalogue, circulate items and create reports.
+One has access to search the catalogue, circulate items and make changes to patron accounts.

 The other has access to circulation and the catalogue, but no access to acquisition or reports.